All Episodes

 Now, people were talking themselves into being sick.

-Black Lives Matter, co-founder appears to label white people defects.
+Now, here's another little headline: Black Lives Matter, co-founder, appears to label white people defects.

-Story from the Toronto Sun, a co-founder of Black Lives Matter Toronto, argued that white people are recessive genetic defects, and purportedly mused about how the white race could be wiped out, according to a post on what appears to be her Facebook page.
+Story from the Toronto Sun, a co-founder of Black Lives Matter Toronto, argued that white people are recessive genetic defects and purportedly mused about how the white race could be wiped out, according to a post on what appears to be her Facebook page.

 Her name is Yusra Kogali.

-She has faced increased scrutiny over the past year after Black Lives Matter Toronto gained political influence following their disruption of the Toronto Pride parade and confrontations with Ontario Premier Kathleen Wynne.
+She has faced increased scrutiny over the past year after Black Lives Matter Toronto gained political influence following their disruption of the Toronto Pride Parade and confrontations with Ontario Premier Kathleen Wynne.

-On Friday, Toronto police announced they would not participate in this year's upcoming parade, but a long-standing demand of Black Lives Matter Toronto, and one that the Board of Pride Toronto recently backed in a controversial vote.
+It's been a long-standing demand of Black Lives Matter Toronto and one that the Board of Pride Toronto recently backed in a controversial vote.

-Anyway, this babe has a track record of inflammatory divisive.
+Anyway, this babe has a track record of inflammatory, divisive.

 Why is that not racist to say?

-Why is there a serious news story about the intellect and the life and the policy positions Of this nut case.
+Why is there a serious news story about the intellect and the life and the policy positions of this nutcase?

 Black Lives Matter co-founder appears to label white people defects, recessive genetic defect.